DataDog/integrations-extras/finout/README.md

 ## Troubleshooting

-Please note that when looking at AWS cost you may need to expand the timeframe of your query to at least a week, as AWS cost and usage reporting is always two days behind.
+**Note:** When looking at AWS cost, you may need to expand the timeframe of your query to at least one week because AWS cost and usage reporting are always two days behind.

 Any questions?
 We are here to help!
-Just drop us an email at [support@finout.io](mailto:support@finout.io) or use the in-app chat.
+Email [support@finout.io](mailto:support@finout.io) or use the in-app chat.